 Replacing a Hot Water Cylinder?

-Most homes have a hot water storage cylinder, but how many of us even give it a second thought until it is time to upgrade or replace the hot water cylinder?
+Most homes have a hot water storage cylinder, but how many of us even give it a second thought?
+Hardly ever, until you have a hot water drama on your hands.
+Then it is time to upgrade or replace the hot water cylinder.

 There are two types of hot water cylinders found in homes today.
 The newer pressurised cylinders with unvented hot water tanks, and the older style cylinders with vented hot water tanks.
 Water heater tanks are usually made of stainless steel, copper, or vitreous (porcelain) enamel-lined carbon steel.
 The most popular hot water cylinder brands are Rheem or Rinnai.